HNLMS Hertog Hendrik: World War II

 From 3 August to 4 November 1939 the ship served as floating battery ship Batterijschip Vliereede off Vlieland, and was then moved to Den Helder and paid off to serve as an accommodation ship for the Naval College.

 The floating hulk was scuttled on 14 May 1940, immediately prior to capture by the invading German forces.
-The ship had not been disarmed and The ship was further damaged on the night of 21/22 June 1940, when Den Helder was bombed by Lockheed Hudsons of 206 Squadron RAF, with a near miss causing progressive flooding and leavinf Vlierede grounded and with a heavy list.
+The ship had not been disarmed and The ship was further damaged on the night of 21/22 June 1940, when Den Helder was bombed by Lockheed Hudsons of 206 Squadron RAF, with a near miss causing progressive flooding and leaving Vlierede grounded and with a heavy list.
 The Germans decided to salvage her in October 1940 and converted her into an Anti Aircraft battery at Antwerp.
 The conversion lasted from 1941 to 1943 and the ship was renamed Ariadne.
 After the war the ship was recovered in Wilhelmshaven and given back to the Netherlands, to be converted at the Wilton-Fijenoord shipyard into an accommodation ship.
 On 21 October 1947 she was recommissioned and given back her initial name Hertog Hendrik.
 She was finally decommissioned on 27 September 1968 and stricken from the navy list on 28 August 1969.